lilawalker/lilawalker/README.md

 <samp>

   Hi 👋 , I'm Lila, and I love to make things.
-Recent graduate of [Makers Academy](https://makers.tech/) bootcamp.
+Graduate of [Makers Academy](https://makers.tech/) bootcamp.
 Proud Londoner originally from 🍁 Canada.

   Find out more at https://lilawalker.dev